Mixed Quantum-Classical Methods for Polaron Spectral Functions: Results and Discussion

-Fig.~\ref{fig:MFEvsMASH_J}(a,b,e,f) demonstrate that at very small $J$ values (up to 0.05), MFE is more accurate than MASH with respect to peak positions.
-In this range of $J$, MFE retains its ability to capture peak positions although the sharpness of the peaks decreases noticeably.
-MASH, on the other hand, fares worse when $g^2$ is not an integer, producing misaligned and additional spurious peaks, as evident in Fig.~\ref{fig:MFEvsMASH_J}(a,e).
+Fig.~\ref{fig:MFEvsMASH_J}(a--c,e--g) demonstrate that in the two-site Holstein model at very small $J$ values (up to 0.1), MFE is more accurate than MASH with respect to peak positions.
+In this range of $J$, MFE retains its ability to capture peak positions although the sharpness of the peaks decreases noticeably with creasing $J$.
+MASH, on the other hand, fares worse when $g^2$ is not an integer, producing misaligned and additional spurious peaks.
 As $J$ increases slightly from zero, MFE peaks begin to broaden, especially at $k=0$, as shown in Fig.~\ref{fig:MFEvsMASH_J}(b,c).
 In contrast, at $k=\pi$, the peaks remain relatively sharp initially (Fig.~\ref{fig:MFEvsMASH_J}f) but quickly broaden and shift as $J$ grows (Fig.~\ref{fig:MFEvsMASH_J}g).
-When $J$ reaches the standard value of 1.0, the performance of both MFE and MASH deteriorates significantly at $k=\pi$ as shown in Fig.~\ref{fig:MFEvsMASH_J}h.
-Interestingly, both methods produce very similar spectral functions here---a behavior also observed in the lower two rows when $J$ is sizable.
+When $J$ reaches the standard value of 1.0, the performance of both MFE and MASH deteriorates significantly at $k=\pi$, as shown in Fig.~\ref{fig:MFEvsMASH_J}h.
+Interestingly, both methods produce very similar spectral functions here, a behavior also observed in the lower two rows when $J$ is sizable.

-In the lowest two rows, we present spectral functions for the 6-site Holstein model with the coupling strength $g=1.0$ and bath mode frequency $\omega_0=1.0$.
+In the lower two rows, we present spectral functions for the 6-site Holstein model with the coupling strength $g=1.0$ and bath mode frequency $\omega_0=1.0$.
 In this regime, MFE does not generate peaks that align with the exact results at $J=0$, whereas MASH does.
 As $J$ increases to 0.1, MASH retains the correct peak locations, while MFE shows deviations from the exact positions.
 Although peak broadening becomes apparent in MFE, this effect is less pronounced in MASH, as shown in Fig.~\ref{fig:MFEvsMASH_J}(i,j,m,n).
 As $J$ increases beyond 1.0, MFE generally outperforms MASH.
 For example, at $J=1.0$ and $k=0$ (Fig.~\ref{fig:MFEvsMASH_J}k), MFE produces a sharper spectral function with the major peak closer to the exact result than that of MASH.
 At $k=\pi$ (Fig.~\ref{fig:MFEvsMASH_J}o), MFE successfully captures the split peaks, which MASH fails to resolve.
 This trend continues in the large hopping regime ($J=1.5$).
 At $k=0$ (Fig.~\ref{fig:MFEvsMASH_J}l), both methods capture the main peak and one large satellite peak, but the MFE spectral function is noticeably sharper.
 Finally, at $k=\pi$ (Fig.~\ref{fig:MFEvsMASH_J}p), MFE captures all three major peaks, whereas MASH only resolves the largest peak.

 In conclusion, aside from cases deviating very slightly from $J=0$ in a regime where MASH will show an advantage, MFE is generally somewhat more accurate than MASH aside from the fact that small regions of negative spectral weight may be observed.
 With this established, we continue to assess other parameters (the number of sites $N$, the coupling strength $g$, and temperature $T$) in the Holstein model.
 Fig.~\ref{fig:MFEvsMASH_Tg} compares the spectral functions for 6 and 16 sites, keeping $J=1.0$ and varying coupling strength $g$ and temperature $T$.
 Note that $N=16$ is large enough to eliminate almost all finite-size effects.
 The upper two rows, Fig.~\ref{fig:MFEvsMASH_Tg}(a--h), present results across different temperatures, while the lower two rows, Fig.~\ref{fig:MFEvsMASH_Tg}(i--p), show results with varying coupling strengths.